Arima registry office closed after man fights with employee

 Around 2.50 pm on February 6, the man had a dispute with staff at the office on Devenish Street, Arima.

-He became angry and hit the front glass door of the office, causing it to break.
+He became angry and hit the front glass door of the office, breaking it.

 In a media release, the Ministry of the Attorney General and Legal Affairs said the man also injured the employee.